tovarog23/AISI_CFS_Design_Functions/README.md

 * Axial Strength Capacity:
     1. `getAxialStrength_Single()`:
-    Returns the allowable axial strength of a single c-section stud **with** lips.
-Track sections currently are not available.
+    Returns the allowable axial strength of a single c-section stud **with and without** lips.
+Holes can be considered for both stud and track sections.
     2. `getAxialStrength_Boxed()`:
     Returns the allowable axial strength of a built up boxed c-section member **with** lips.
 Track sections currently are not available.
     3. `getAxialStrength_B2B()`: